 A.1.
+Business

 STL is a general insurer, incorporated under the laws of England and Wales since 1992.
 It is the primary underwriter for STL's transactions in the United Kingdom, Europe, The Bahamas and Australia.

 STL is authorised by the Prudential Regulatory Authority ("PRA") and regulated by the Financial Conduct Authority ("FCA") and the PRA.
 The PRA is the supervisory authority responsible for the financial supervision of STL.
-The contact details of the PRA are as follows:
+The PRA's details are: